BRONZE WORKS BY VALSUANI. Claude Valsuani's Foundry.

 II – 6) Art Brass

-Most recently, a company called “CEPIMEX” has appeared, engaged in import and export.
+Recently, a company named “CEPIMEX” has emerged, engaged in import and export.

 III – 1) VALSUANI Attilio – Son of Marcello